 4. Genre

-The editor or agent will of course want to know the genre, so be sure to include it.
+The editor or agent will, of course, want to know the genre, so be sure to include it.

 TIP: If you submit a children’s story to a romance book publisher, that editor won’t be interested in your story – no matter how well-crafted your summary is.
 So, be sure you research the publishing houses and/or agents you intend to submit your query and summary to.
-Be sure the accept submissions in your genre.
+Be sure they accept submissions in your genre.

 5. Comparable titles